siteorigin/so-widgets-bundle/readme.txt

 === SiteOrigin Widgets Bundle ===
 Tags: bundle, widget, button, slider, image, carousel, price table, google maps, tinymce, social links Requires at least: 4.2
-Tested up to: 5.5
+Tested up to: 5.6
 Requires PHP: 5.6.20
 Stable tag: trunk
 Build time: unbuilt
 License: GPLv3 or later
-Contributors: gpriday, braam-genis
+Contributors: gpriday, braam-genis, alexgso
 Donate link: https://siteorigin.com/downloads/premium/

 The SiteOrigin Widgets Bundle gives you a collection of widgets that you can use and customize.
 All the widgets are built on our powerful framework, giving you advanced forms, unlimited colours and 1500+ icons.